 In general, the general meeting of shareholders must authorise the acquisition of own shares by the company unless the board of directors has been authorised to do so (pursuant to the CCA).
 As an exception to this rule, the board may acquire own shares to avoid serious, imminent harm to the company, provided the articles of association so allow (for a maximum of three years).
 In this case, other conditions governing the acquisition of own shares also apply.

 In general, certain advance measures are available to protect companies against potential takeover bids.
-However, pursuant to Article 7:151 of the CCA, only the general meeting of shareholders (thus not the board) can grant rights to third parties liable to have a significant effect on the company's assets or give rise to a significant debt or obligation on behalf of the company, when the exercise of the rights depends on the launch of a takeover bid or a change in control.
-To be valid, the resolution to this effect should be filed with the clerk's office (of the competent court) prior to the FSMA's notification of the bid to the company, and a mention of the filing must be published in the Annexes to the Belgian Official Gazette.
+Only the general meeting of shareholders (thus not the board) can grant rights to third parties liable to have a significant effect on the company's assets or give rise to a significant debt or obligation on behalf of the company, when the exercise of the rights depends on the launch of a takeover bid or a change in control.
 During the offer period, only the target company's (general meeting of) shareholders can take decisions or execute transactions that could have a significant impact on the composition of the company's assets or liabilities or enter into transactions without effective compensation.
 Such decisions and transactions cannot, in any case, be made subject to the outcome of the bid.
-Decisions that have been sufficiently implemented prior to receipt of the FSMA's notification can be further executed by the board; however, the FSMA and the bidder should be immediately notified of any such decisions, which should also be made public.

 Issuance of convertible bonds or subscription rights (warrants)